-Magnetic Water Softener Installation
+Magnetic Softener Installation

-EXTREME PINCHING HAZARD!
 We strongly suggest wearing gloves when placing these devices!
-Also, due to the strength of the magnets, keep metal objects at least 2 feet away from the magnets, as objects may jump from a surprising distance!
+Also, due to the strength of the magnets, keep metal objects at least 2 feet away from the magnets.
+Because magnets and metal objects may jump a surprising distance!

 Place Halves Over The Pipe